cudoventures/cudos-docs/docs/governance/tokenomics.md

 id: tokenomics
 ---

-:::tip ✅ Cudos Tokenomics
+:::tip ✅ CUDOS Tokenomics

-## The key aim of Cudos network tokenomics is :
+## The key aim of CUDOS network tokenomics is :

 ***To ensure that network participants are incentivised to work towards the greater good of the network.
 Specifically, ensuring the security, integrity and longevity of the network.***
 :::

 Tokenomics draws from game theory models that assume individual rational network participants are always working to maximise their own utility. ***The aim of tokenomics is to ensure that individual utility is best maximised by advancing overall network utility***.

-From this perspective, the **Cudos Network** tackles this challenge in multiple ways.
+From this perspective, the **CUDOS Network** tackles this challenge in multiple ways.

 ### Consensus layer

-First, the Cudos network uses **Tendermint** to provide a **consensus layer** and agree the state of the Cudos chain.
+First, the CUDOS network uses **Tendermint** to provide a **consensus layer** and agree the state of the CUDOS chain.
 Tendermint is **Byzantine Fault Tolerant (BFT)** (solves the [Byzantine Generals Problem](https://lamport.azurewebsites.net/pubs/byz.pdf)) enabling consensus to be achieved on the state of the blockchain even if up to ⅓ (~33%) of network machines are bad actors or fail in arbitrary ways.

 :::info ䷆ Byzantine Generals Problem